Year 9s will complete their options process during the Summer Term.

 All students continue to follow a rigorous core curriculum, including English, maths, science and PE.
 They cover PSHE, RSE, RE and citizenship through the tutorial, assembly and SMSC programme.

-For their options, students have been placed on one of three different pathways based on our knowledge of each student:
+For their options, students are placed on one of three different pathways based on our knowledge of each student:

 “Open” – This is the standard pathway.
 All students choose one humanities subject (history or geography) plus two other subjects.

 “Ebacc” – This is an academic pathway designed to maximise the chance of entry to top universities.
 Students study a language, a humanities subject and one other option.

 - w/b 25 April – Options Assemblies.
 Options booklets issued